rajdeeprath/cloudisense-client-lib/README.md

-# CloudMechanik API Library
+# cloudisense API Library

 ## ABOUT
 ---

-This library provides convenient access to the CloudMechanik backend service.
-It encapsulates communication mechanism for CloudMechanik's REST API as well as Real-time communication API.
+This library provides convenient access to the cloudisense backend service.
+It encapsulates communication mechanism for cloudisense's REST API as well as Real-time communication API.

-This library is for use with the CloudMechanik frontend React project.
+This library is for use with the cloudisense frontend React project.

 ## Usage